smartheim/ui-maintenance/README.md

 You can find a pre-build documentation here: https://davidgraeff.github.io/paperui-ng/out

-## Paper UI
+## Architecture

-The original Paper UI is a Single Page Application (SPA) developed using a js framework called Angular.

 The downside of using a js framework is that you bind yourself to its API and concepts.
-Angular has a step learning curve, is not versioned semantically, does breaking changes regulary and people familiar with the framework are rare, because of the many existing and partly easier to use competitors like Reactive, VueJS, Ember, Backbone, Aurelia, Meteor.js.

 SPAs require most libraries and interfaces to be loaded and initialized during startup, although only a fraction is used on every rendered page.
 The browser is optimized in rendering html and SPAs are usually 10 lines of html and the rest is javascript generated DOM nodes.

-Paper UI therefore suffered from feeling unresponsive in certain situations and is hard to extend.

-## New approach: Architecture and used technology

-This new approch uses Web components (v1), static html pages, progressive enhancement and progressive webapps (PWA) technologies like advanced caching.
+This approch uses Web components (v1), static html pages, progressive enhancement and progressive webapps (PWA) technologies like advanced caching.

 Web components allow to define own html tags like "oh-binding-doc".